odoo/documentation/content/applications/websites/livechat.rst

 The :guilabel:`Livechat Button Color` alters the color of the live chat button as it appears on the website.
 To change the color, click on a color bubble to open the color selection window, then click and drag the circle along the color gradient.
 Click out of the selection window once complete.
-Click the :guilabel:`🔁 (refresh)` icon to the right of the color bubbles to reset the colors to the default selection.
+Click the :icon:`fa-refresh` :guilabel:`(refresh)` icon to the right of the color bubbles to reset the colors to the default selection.

 .. tip::
    Color selection, for the button or header, can be made manually using a slider or through RGB,